 Keep an eye out for signs of bears

-When you’re out and about, get into the habit of scanning the horizon regularly with your binoculars.
+When you’re out and about, get into the habit of scanning the horizon regularly with your pocket binoculars.
 Look for a large shape in the distance.
 While grizzly bears can be blonde to black in color, they are usually dark to medium brown.
 Black bears are usually black but they have a light-colored snout.
 Grizzly bears have distinct shoulder humps, while black bears are more evenly built.

 Besides watching for the bears themselves, keep an eye out for other signs that bears are around.
 Tracks are a key indicator, with black bears possessing tracks with short claws and grizzly bears having longer ones.
 You might also find scat, grizzly diggings, carcasses, or territorial markings.
 You may even find bear trails in the woods.